 - “Memory” by Andrew Lloyd Webber, Angus Young and Malcolm Young (00:27:00): Summer (Miranda Cosgrove) offers to sing.
 Dewey isn’t impressed but pretends to be pleased.
 Summer also offers to play the clarinet.

 - “Back in Black” by AC/DC (00:28:00): The students line up in class.
 Dewey hands out nicknames and positions for the band.
-The song fades as the teacher briefs the security detail about their first mission — soundproofing the classroom.
+The School of Rock soundtrack song fades as the teacher briefs the security detail about their first mission — soundproofing the classroom.

 - “Substitute” by The Who (00:32:00): Dewey arrives at school in his van.
 Summer is waiting by a tree with a menacing look on her face.
 The young student refuses to be “a groupie.”